Living in Gibraltar · Last updated 2 June 2026

 Cost of Living in Gibraltar 2026: What You Will Actually Spend Each Month

-Gibraltar gets called expensive, but that label needs context.
+Gibraltar gets called expensive, but the label needs context.
 Compared to central London, Gibraltar is noticeably cheaper.
-Compared to La Linea across the border, it is significantly more expensive.
-The accurate benchmark is somewhere between a mid-tier UK city and a major Spanish city — with some categories (alcohol, electronics, fuel) well below UK prices, and others (rent, eating out) broadly similar or higher.
+Compared to La Linea de la Concepcion across the border, it is significantly more expensive.
+The realistic benchmark sits somewhere between a mid-tier UK city and a major Spanish city, with some categories (alcohol, electronics, fuel) well below UK prices and others (rent, eating out) broadly similar or higher.
 Here is a realistic monthly cost breakdown for 2026.

 Quick Summary